rendon/testcli/README.md

 # testcli
 CLI testing package for the Go language.

+## Releases
+The `master` branch might not be 100% stable.
+You should consider using one of the versions listed on https://github.com/rendon/testcli/releases.

 Developing a command line application?
 Wanna be able to test your app from the outside?
 If the answer is Yes to at least one of the questions, keep reading.

 When using Ruby I use [aruba](https://github.com/cucumber/aruba) for testing command line applications, in Go I still can use aruba, but it"s awkward to bring Ruby and it's artillery only to test my app.